-The Department maintains modern media presentation equipment, including laptop computers and projectors, slide duplicator, cameras, and DVD and VCR players for student use.
-The student must pay for all consumable materials, e.g. film, disks, etc., unless their Major Advisor authorizes payment from their own project funds.
+Media presentation equipment, e.g., laptop computers and projectors, are available for student use.
+Consult with staff at each site for available equipment there.
+The student must pay for any consumable materials, unless their Major Advisor authorizes payment from their own project funds.
 Media equipment for loan or rental and a media lab is available at Academic Media Services in Holland 150.